Mixophilus

 Mixophilus is a monotypic genus of soil centipede in the family Geophilidae.
 The only species in this genus is Mixophilus indicus.
 This centipede is notable for its unusual habitat: This species is found in estuarine sediments and is the only species in the order Geophilomorpha recorded with a littoral habitat in India.
-This species can reach 61 mm in length and features either 55 or 57 pairs of legs.
+This species can reach 61 mm in length and can feature either 55 or 57 pairs of legs.

 Discovery, distribution, and ecology

 This genus and its only species were first described in 1929 by the Italian zoologist Filippo Silvestri.
 He based the original description of this genus and species on six specimens (five males and one female).
 These specimens were first collected in 1928 from a piece of land surrounded by water in the southern arm of the Cooum River at Chennai in India.
 This land was surrounded by water 2.5 feet deep to a distance of 10 to 12 feet on all sides.
 These centipedes were found coiled in loose soft mud where fishermen searched for polychaete worms of the genus Syllis.

 Later more specimens were collected from heaps of soil sticking out of the water closer to the Napier bridge.
 Fishermen had created these piles of soil while digging for polychaete worms of the genus Marphysa.
 These piles were no closer than three feet to the shore.

 After sea water pumped into the river flooded the first and second sites where these centipedes were collected, more specimens were found on shore among amphipods and isopods in very loose sand at the mouth of crab burrows between the minimum and maximum water levels.
 These centipedes probably search for food at night and seek shelter at the mouth of crab burrows, where they can find scraps of food left behind by crabs.
 This centipede has apparently adapted to an unusual diet as well as an unusual habitat, feeding on the flesh of polychaete worms.
 Since the original description of this species, more specimens have been collected, not only from the Cooum River bed but also the estuarine region along the Adayar River in Chennai.